 The journal’s Advisory and Contributing Authors Board includes scholars and leaders of deep influence in society.

-The Doctoral Program in Leadership Studies, Masters in Organizational Leadership, Master’s in Communication and Leadership, and Comprehensive Leadership Program at Gonzaga employ servant-leadership as central to the process of forming the interior depth of the self in community with others.
+The Doctoral Program in Leadership Studies, M.A. in Organizational Leadership, M.A. in Communication and Leadership Studies, and the Comprehensive Leadership Program at Gonzaga employ servant-leadership as central to the process of forming the interior depth of the self in community with others.